-In just a few short years, Melina Matsoukas has made an indelible impact on the entertainment industry with her unique aesthetic and skillful ability to craft high-polish projects with distinct point-of-views.
+Melina Matsoukas has made an indelible impact on the entertainment industry with her unique aesthetics and skillful ability to craft high-polish projects with distinct point-of-views.
 As the first female director to win MTV’s prestigious Best Video Award for Rihanna’s “We Found Love” – a music video that also earned her a Grammy for Best Long Form Music Video – Melina’s work continues to captivate audiences worldwide.
-With over a billion cumulative views on YouTube and numerous critical acclaim, she has established herself in a league truly of her own.
+With over a billion cumulative views on YouTube and numerous critical acclaims, she has established herself in a league truly of her own.

-Melina’s work as Executive Producer and Director of Issa Rae’s breakout HBO series, Insecure, marks her first foray into scripted television.
-Between directorial stints with Insecure, Melina also became involved with Netflix’s Aziz Ansari- featured series Master of None.
-The director brought her nuanced point of view to several season two episodes, including the Emmy Award-winning “Thanksgiving” installment- a humorous, sensitive, and understated portrayal of black queerness/ LGBTQIA relationships.
+Melina’s work as an executive producer and director on season one of Issa Rae’s breakout HBO series, Insecure, marks her first foray into scripted television.
+Between directorial stints with Insecure, Melina also became involved with Netflix’s series Master of None, which was created and executive produced by Aziz Ansari.
+The director brought her nuanced point of view to several season two episodes, including the Emmy Award-winning “Thanksgiving” which featuress a humorous, sensitive, and understated portrayal of black queerness and LGBTQIA relationships.

-Melina served as Creative Director for pop icon, Beyoncé’s, surprise 2016 album, Lemonade, directing the groundbreaking “Formation” music video.
-Inspired by the aftermath of Hurricane Katrina, the video led Matsoukas to become the first director to win a music Grand Prix at the Cannes Lions.
-Beyond that, it won six MTV VMA awards, including Video of the Year, as well as the award for Best Music Video at the 2017 Grammys.
+Melina also served as creative director for pop icon Beyoncé’s, surprise 2016 album, Lemonade, directing the groundbreaking “Formation” music video.
+Inspired by the aftermath of Hurricane Katrina, the video led Melina to win the prestigious music Grand Prix at Cannes Lions.
+Beyond that award, it won six MTV VMA awards, including Video of the Year, as well as the award for Best Music Video at the 2017 Grammys.

-Melina is currently developing new film and television projects, and recently announced she would be spearheading an adaptation of Marlon James’ seminal novel, A Brief History of Seven Killings for Amazon Studios.
+Melina’s feature film Queen and Slim, written by the incomparable Lena Waithe, is set to premiere at the end of 2019.
+She is currently developing a number of film and television projects, including an adaptation of Marlon James’ seminal novel, A Brief History of Seven Killings for Amazon Studios.